Current Events

 They are conducting a longitudinal study on Ruddy Turnstones spanning 10 years to date which assesses changing migratory behaviour over time.
 LOCALS ARE WELCOME TO HELP.
 Read about the study here.

-We are hoping the Moonbird Festival | King Island will become an annual event.
+Moonbird Festival | King Island is an annual event

 Winner of the Natural Environment Sustainability Award at the Australian Sustainable Communities, Tidy Towns Awards, the ‘Wings on King project’ was recognised for outstanding community’s achievements in adaptation to environmental change.